 It wasn’t much longer before Patrick discovered eating.
 And that, with functioning intestines, he could enjoy it more than he’d ever experienced.
 Right now, Patrick doesn’t rely on tubes for his nutrition except when he is sick.

 His recovery went so smoothly that we were able to return home to Utah just 4 months after transplant.
 Patrick was able to rejoin his kindergarten class for the last few weeks of the school year.
-He is now in first grade.

 Even with very good medical insurance, Patrick’s transplant was very expensive for our family.
 We want to thank those of you who generously donated to help cover medical expenses, living expenses in Omaha during recovery as well as doctor’s visit co-pays, prescription co-pays, and the cost of travel back to Omaha.
 Because Patrick’s transplant expenses will be ongoing, as he requires medication and follow-up care for the rest of his life, we do still have an active fundraising campaign with the Children’s Organ Transplant Association.